The clinical studies

 PFOA II (knee cap osteoarthritis)

-We are planning to start a randomized clinical phase II study on knee-cap osteoarthritis (PFOA) in the beginning of 2024 to demonstrate efficacy of our innovative treatment.
+We are carrying out a randomized clinical phase II study on knee-cap osteoarthritis (PFOA) to demonstrate efficacy of our innovative treatment.
 The study design will include two groups either treated with the tissue engineered graft (N-TEC) or with the standard therapy (injection of platelet rich plasma (PRP)).
 Patients will be randomly assigned to one of the groups.
 The follow-up will continue for two years to assess the clinical efficacy of the treatment.
 The study is funded by the Swiss National Science Foundation within the frame of an Investigator Initiated Clinical Trial Program and will be carried out in seven Swiss centers and two centers in Germany.

 Main inclusion criteria are: